AcroMedia/ansible-role-new-relic/README.md

 Role Variables
 --------------
+* newrelic_extras_params: These are the extra parameters to pass in to the scripts.

+* newrelic_app_name: The default app name for the server.

 * Host variables need to be made for each host this role will be applied to.
 The variables are defined in `example_host_vars/example_host.yml`